 WAC 173-400-060 Emission standards for general process units.
 General process units are required to meet all applicable provisions of WAC 173-400-040 and, no person shall cause or allow the emission of particulate material from any general process operation in excess of 0.23 grams per dry cubic meter at standard conditions (0.1 grain/dscf) of exhaust gas.
-Test methods (in effect on the date in WAC 173-400-025) from 40 C.F.R.
-Parts 51, 60, 61, and 63 and any other approved test procedures in ecology's "Source Test Manual - Procedures For Compliance Testing" as of September 20, 2004on file at ecology, will be used to determine compliance.
+Ecology will use testTest methods (in effect on the date in WAC 173-400-025) from 40 C.F.R.
+Parts 51, 60, 61, and 63 and any other approved test procedures in ecology's "Source Test Manual - Procedures For Compliance Testing" as of September 20, 2004 on file at ecology, will be used to determine compliance.